phpbb/documentation/development/migrations/data_changes.rst

 .. note::

-    The function called must accept the specified parameters, plus the $value param as the last one
+    To support the multi-step process, the function called must accept the explicit parameters, plus an additional last parameter that will receive the receive the return of the previous step.

 Examples
 ========